bhowmikp/design-patterns/structural_patterns/flyweight/README.md

 - ConcreteFlyweight (Rectangle)
   - implements the Flyweight interface and adds storage for intrinsic state, if any.
 A ConcreteFlyweight object must be sharable.
 Any state it stores must be intrinsic; that is, it must be independent of the ConcreteFlyweight object's context.
 - UnsharedConcreteFlyweight (not used)
   - not all Flyweight subclasses need to be shared.
-The Flyweight interface enables sharing; it doesn't enfore it.
+The Flyweight interface enables sharing; it doesn't enforce it.
 It's common for UnsharedConcreteFlyweight objects to have ConcreteFlyweight objects as children at some level in the flyweight object structure.
 - FlyweightFactory (RectangleFactory)
   - creates and manages flyweight objects.
   - ensures that flyweights are shared properly.
 When a client requests a flyweight, the FlyweightFactory object supplies an existing instance or creates one, if none exists.